akostarinc/Public-Docs/README.md

   Please note that all documantation and examples are provided with the industry standard disclaimer for fitness for particular purpose and industry accepted Liability Disclaimer. (see: DISCLAIMER)

+  The enclosed material may include interface descriptions, open source material that may have different presets than this collection.
+Hereby the diverging Diclaimers and Intellectual Propery notices are deffered to the respective documents.